romina-J/EasyReading/docs/general/SDLC.md

 # Software Development Lifecycle

-Using Jira from Atlassian, here is the Software Development Life Cycle (SDLC) for managing tasks.This SDLC framework in Jira ensures efficient task management and project tracking throughout the development process.
+Using Jira from Atlassian, here is the Software Development Life Cycle (SDLC) for managing tasks.
+This SDLC framework in Jira ensures efficient task management and project tracking throughout the development process.

 ## Task States